We use a variety of gardening techniques across our subarctic gardens. Not just one or two, but several.

 Nonetheless, ground based gardens in the subarctic can still do very well for a lot of different kinds of plants.
 Basically, any plant that doesn’t demand fairly warm roots will do well in the subarctic ground.

 The list of plants that will take to cooler soil is, fortunately, quite large.
-It’s almost easier to think in opposite terms – as in, what doesn’t grow as well in cooler soils.
+It’s almost easier to think in opposite terms.

 Growing In The Ground Is Better When It’s Raised

 We have written an extensive piece on raised row gardening.
-It’s certainly one of the most basic, foundational gardening concepts that can be employed in the far north.
+It’s certainly one of the most basic, foundational gardening concepts that we like to use in the far north.

 We learned about this technique in Ann Robert’s book, Alaska Gardening Guide.
 She extensively covers the topic and explains why it’s a go-to technique in the far north.